Jeanyvesbourdoncle/FCND-Backyard-Flyer/README.md

 The state machine is run continuously until either the mission is ended or the Mavlink connection is lost.

 The six states predefined for the state machine:
-* MANUAL: the drone is being controlled by the user
+* `MANUAL`: the drone is being controlled by the user
-* ARMING: the drone is in guided mode and being armed
+* `ARMING`: the drone is in guided mode and being armed
-* TAKEOFF: the drone is taking off from the ground
+* `TAKEOFF`: the drone is taking off from the ground
-* WAYPOINT: the drone is flying to a specified target position
+* `WAYPOINT`: the drone is flying to a specified target position
-* LANDING: the drone is landing on the ground
+* `LANDING`: the drone is landing on the ground
-* DISARMING: the drone is disarming
+* `DISARMING`: the drone is disarming

 --------------------------
 ####  SW Environment